cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 ### Trade permits

-You will need trade permits if your project involves changes to electrical wiring, plumbing, or your home's heating and cooling system.
-Trade permits are required for this type of specialized work.
+Trade permits are required if your project includes changes to electrical wiring, plumbing, or heating and cooling.
+Trade permits are needed for this type of specialized work and can only be obtained by licensed contractors.

 You will need a trade permit if your project includes: